-• Fluid 2 base density;
+- Fluid 2 base density;

+- Selected from the list:

 - o keypad;

 - keypad base density value;

 - o Modb. sign.;

 Modbus I/O signal must be defined for the base density of fluid 2.
 At the stream setup page, the Modbus signal channel representing the base density shall be assigned to the base density.